engineyard/ey-docs/pages/instance-types.md

 This instance is configured to run your database.
 Running your database on a separate server prevents your database and application from contending for the same resources.

-MySQL is currently the only supported database on Engine Yard AppCloud.
+MySQL is currently the only supported database on Engine Yard Cloud.
 If you need to run a postgres DB you'll have to set it up via a custom chef recipe.
 Here's a template to get you started: http://github.com/engineyard/ey-cloud-recipes/tree/master/cookbooks/postgres/

 Your database resides on the `/db` mount.
 This mount point is persistent and can be used to restore your database later.
 We take regular snapshots and backups of your database by default.